pytchlang/pytch-tutorials/qbert/tutorial.md

 {{< commit method-to-compute-pyramid-coords >}}

-This method *returns a value*, a bit like blocks such as *(mouse&nbsp;x)* in Scratch.
+This method *returns a value*, like blocks such as *(mouse&nbsp;x)* in Scratch.
 The value here is a pair of numbers.
 The first one is the row, and the second the block within that row.

 Nothing is using this method yet, though, so it's hard to tell if it's working correctly.
 We'll make it so pressing `"w"` (for 'where') will